03 Oct One Day Road Trip around the Snæfellsnes Peninsula from Reykjavik, Iceland

 The drive through the park was much shorter than we anticipated, and after reaching the town on the other side, we made our way back through to the south once again.
 We had one more stop on our itinerary.

 Earlier in the afternoon, we spotted a crack in one of the cliffs that was just begging to be explored.
-So, we made our way back and got ready for another short hike.
+So, we made our way back and got ready for another short hike at the rift called Raudfellsgjá.
 We weren’t sure what we were walking into, but Iceland never seems to disappoint.

 The towering cliff offered a hidden escape that twisted back into the rock.
 There was a stream that wound back and around the corner–you could hike up the river and back to a waterfall, but we weren’t wearing appropriate clothing to follow the path upriver.
 Instead, we marveled at the mossy walls towering above us before making our way back to Reykjavik.